filakhtov/gentoo-use-docs/sys-apps/coreutils.md

 This flag can be safely disabled unless there is a need to deal with files that have capabilities set.

 ### gmp
-Pass the `--with-gmp` option to the configure script.
+Pass the `--with-libgmp` option to the configure script.
 Provide an ability for a `factor` command to handle "big numbers", i.e. with precision higher than a native processor can handle using a GMP library.

 This flag can be safely disabled.